JhaAparna1108/DAA_Assignments/README.md

 Observation

-The shortest distance according to the minimum cost spanning tree is from nagpur to hyderabad.
+1.The shortest distance according to the minimum cost spanning tree is from nagpur to hyderabad.

-The first two selected edges are Amritsar and Patna having the shortest distance according to the matrix.
+2.The first two selected edges are Amritsar and Patna having the shortest distance according to the matrix.

-Hyderabad is close to Mumbai and Kanyakumari similarly Patna is close to Kolkata and nagpur as compared to others.
+3.Hyderabad is close to Mumbai and Kanyakumari similarly Patna is close to Kolkata and nagpur as compared to others.